kiranvad/MLCD/MLCD_Experiments/Readme.md

 F-measures
 -----------
-* F-measures folder contains the F-scores computed to perform a comparitive study of metric performance on material science datasets.
+* F-measures folder contains the F-scores computed to perform a comparative study of metric performance on material science datasets.
-* Each .mat file is a MATLAB cell with rows as the following distance metrics in the order specfiied here:
+* Each .mat file is a MATLAB cell with rows as the following distance metrics in the order specified here:

 1. Euclidean
 2. Cosine
 3. Correlation
-4. Standarized Euclidean(seuclidean)
+4. Standardized Euclidean(seuclidean)
 5. City Block
 6. Minkowski
 7. Chebychev